pchelicam/DiskUploader/README.md

-# Disk Uploader – File Uploading Tool for Dropbox and Yandex.Disk
+# Disk Uploader – File Uploading Tool for Dropbox, Yandex.Disk, Cloud Mail.ru and Yandex Object Storage

 Disk Uploader is a Java Tool.
-It is intended for working with different file storages.
-For now it can work with Yandex.Disk and Dropbox.
+Its main purpose is upload file in file storage.
+Disk Uploader can work with different file storages.
+For now it can work with Dropbox, Yandex.Disk, Cloud Mail.ru and Yandex Object Storage.

 ## Features

 You can use Disk Uploader to upload files in your storage.
 Also, Disk Uploader is suitable for uploading database archives.
 Furthermore, you can set some parameters to specify lower and upper bounds for files that can be stored in your catalog.

-Also, you can set a .xml file and receive emails every time when Disk Uploader sends files to your storage successfully or catches an error at this operation.
+Also, you can set a DiskSettings.xml file and receive emails every time when Disk Uploader sends files to your storage successfully or catches an error at this operation.

 You can run Disk Uploader from command line, for example: